Skip to main content

 2. You can be a leader — for your employees and your industry

 Benefits are important to high performers, especially as they start families or begin to think about retirement.
 The fact is, employees need help saving for retirement, and they’re looking to their employer for guidance.
-According to a recent survey, 76% want encouragement for retirement.
+According to a recent survey, 74% of employees believe their employer has a responsibility to help them save for retirement.

 As a small-business owner, you know how hard it is to retain talent.
-A 401(k) plan can help you stand out, especially during challenging economic times.
-In fact, 84% of 401(k) plan sponsors stated that their plan has been effective in retaining quality employees.
+A 401(k) plan can help you stand out and retain quality employees, especially during challenging economic times.

 Including a 401(k) plan as a benefit can make a big difference in the lives of employees.
-Workers reporting they or a spouse are participating in an employer sponsored retirement plan are 2x more likely to be confident about their retirement.
+Workers who have any retirement plan are more likely than those who do not have such a plan to report they or their spouse have saved any money for retirement (83 percent vs. 14 percent).

 3. Retirement plan costs are going down